 The next step in the project's development is to proceed with a pilot plant program on a bulk sample to finalize flowsheet parameters for engineering purposes including reagent recycling and water treatment processes, after which a feasibility study can be completed.
-The bulk sample collection work program was completed subsequent to the end of the Quarter with the extraction of 5,000 tonnes of mineralized rock of the three different ore types that will be stored and processed separately.
-The sample was trucked to Kenora where it will be crushed to appropriate size prior to shipping to a metallurgical testing facility for pilot scale work.
-This work will also generate large product samples meeting the detailed specifications for glass-ceramic customer qualification and acceptance and provide concentrate for further laboratory work on the lithium hydroxide process flowsheet.
-This process work will begin in April and continue into summer, 2021.
+The bulk sample collection work program was completed during the Quarter with the extraction of 5,000 tonnes of mineralized rock of the three different ore types that is presently stored at a site near Kenora where it will be crushed to appropriate size prior to shipping to a metallurgical testing facility for pilot scale work.
+This work will also generate large product samples meeting the detailed specifications for glass-ceramic customer qualification and acceptance, and provide concentrate for further laboratory work on the lithium battery materials process flowsheet.
+Some of this process testwork will begin in the Fourth Quarter, but timing is uncertain due to a lack of available appropriately-equipped test facilities in Canada.